CodetheChangeFoundation/UHN-Mobile-App/components/README.md

   - optional
   - type: one of "text", "number"
   - default: "text"
+- hasError: set to true if the current input value is invalid
+  - optional
+  - type: boolean
+  - default: false
+- errorText: the message that shows whenever hasError is true
+  - optional
+  - type: string
+  - default: "Error detected."
 - hasNext: set to true if onSubmitEditing is linked to another Input (see below)
   - optional
   - type: boolean